KVBR

-KVBR (1340 AM) is a radio station broadcasting a entertainment talk format.
+KVBR (1340 AM, "MyTalk 1340 AM and 95.1 FM") is a commercial radio station broadcasting a entertainment talk format.
 Licensed to Brainerd, Minnesota, United States, the station serves the Brainerd Lakes area.
 Founded in 1964 by the Persons family, the station is owned by Hubbard Broadcasting, Inc., and features programming from ABC News Radio.
+KVBR is also relayed over low-power FM translator W236DF (95.1 FM).